mahfuzahf/cherry-picking-reduction-functions/README.md

 # ~~COMP4027 Research Project~~ Choice of Reduction Functions in Rainbow Tables

 This repo is such a mess.
-Hopefully if you are now reading this I have tidied everything up
+Hopefully by the time you are reading this I have tidied everything up

 Branches from research project:
 - bounding_time